|Name: 9895A Disc Drive|

 The 9895A was a modular, dual eight-inch floppy disc drive with an HP-IB interface.
+It was developed and initially manufactured by HP's Corvallis Division before moving to the newly created Greeley Division in 1980.
 The 9895A accepted DS/DD discs, each with a storage capacity of 1.1MB.
 The storage capacity of the eight inch DS/DD discs was only marginally exceeded by the 1.44MB capacity of the 3.5 inch floppy discs still in use today.

 The 9895A used the AMIGO command set.
 The 8-inch drive mechanisms in the 9895A were made by Magnetic Peripherals, Inc of Oklahoma City, a subsidiary of Control Data Corporation.

 In September of 1983, manufacturing of the 9895A was transferred from Greeley to HP's Guadalajara Division.

 The 9895A was obsoleted in May of 1986.

 You can use your PC's hard drive (with an HP-IB board installed) to emulate this drive with vintage HP computers. http://www.hp9845.net/9845/.